 Developing a Complaint Management Process

 Does it get filed away, never to be responded to?
 Does it get added to a spreadsheet for follow up that may never happen?
 Or does it get lost entirely?

-It’s important for the healthcare facility to make sure they have a process in place to manage those complaints.
+Healthcare facilities need to have a process in place to manage those complaints.
 It’s important for healthcare organizations to realize that complaints aren’t just grumbles from unhappy people, but can be used to help identify and improve patient safety, especially in areas that aren’t typically identified by traditional monitoring methods.

-The Joint Commission, the United States’ oldest and largest standards-setting and accrediting body in healthcare, advocates creating a complaint capture and resolution processopens PDF file incorporating their best practices to develop risk management and quality improvement strategies.
+The Joint Commission, the United States’ oldest and largest standards-setting and accrediting body in healthcare, advocates creating a complaint capture and resolution process incorporating their best practices to develop risk management and quality improvement strategies.
 This allows organizations to comply with all federal regulations and accreditation standards.